Webster (village), New York: History

 After World War II, there were striking changes that transformed Webster's character.
-First, the agricultural nature of the area has been seen major encroachment by suburban growth moving outward from Rochester.
-The Town of Webster became one of the major suburban residential areas in Monroe County with its population more than doubling between 1950 and 1960.
+First, the agricultural nature of the area has seen major encroachment by suburban growth moving outward from Rochester.
+The town of Webster became one of the major suburban residential areas in Monroe County, with its population more than doubling between 1950 and 1960.
 Substantial residential development has continued to the present.
-As a consequence, the agricultural industry that made the Village center a market point, administrative, social, and institutional center has diminished.
-Secondly. decisions made in the 1950s and 1960s by the former Haloid Company, now Xerox, to invest in major office, research and manufacturing facilities to be located in the village and the town of Webster brought about extensive changes in population growth trends in the area.
+As a consequence, the agricultural industry that made the village center a market point and an administrative, social, and institutional center has diminished.
+Secondly, decisions made in the 1950s and 1960s by the former Haloid Company, now Xerox, to invest in major office, research and manufacturing facilities to be located in the village and the town of Webster brought about extensive changes in population growth trends in the area.
 The construction of Route 104 also contributed greatly to the area's growth as access to the metropolitan area was vastly improved.
 Along with population growth, there has been significant commercial expansion in the village.

 The Jayne and Mason Bank Building, William C. Jayne House, George G. Mason House, and Webster Baptist Church are listed on the National Register of Historic Places.